Mohamed-Badry/laptop_pricing/README.md

 ## How to use the project locally
-Start by cloning the repo to your device and make a new environment.
+Start by cloning the repo to your device and making a new environment.

 ### Install the required dependencies